AdobeDocs/platform-learn.en/help/tutorial-mobile-android-implementation/overview.md

 After completing this tutorial you will be able to:

-* Create a mobile Launch property
+* Create a mobile tags property

-* Install a Launch property in a Android app
+* Install a tags property in a Android app

 * Implement the following Adobe Experience Cloud solutions:
   * **[Adobe Experience Platform Identity Service](id-service.md)**